williamouyang/okta.github.io/_source/docs/api/resources/users.md

 --------- | ------------------------------------------------------------------ | ---------- | -------- | -------- | -------
 id        | `id`, `login`, or *login shortname* (as long as it is unambiguous) | URL        | String   | TRUE     |

 > When fetching a user by `login` or `login shortname`, you should [URL encode](http://en.wikipedia.org/wiki/Percent-encoding) the request parameter to ensure special characters are escaped properly.
-Logins with a `/` character can only be fetched by 'id' due to URL issues with escaping the `/` character.
+Logins with a `/` character can only be fetched by `id` due to URL issues with escaping the `/` character.

 >You can substitute *me* for the id to fetch the current user linked to API token or session cookie.